d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

   a video file.

-Since my goal was mostly recreational, I just chose the method that looked the most fun.
-I don't think there's any arguing which of these involved the most fun.
+Since my goal was mostly recreational, I just chose the method that looked the most fun and I don't think there's any arguing which option that is.

 ## The Plan